reTHINK-project/specs/datamodel/data-objects/wallet/readme.md

 * `balance` amount of tokens
 * `transactions` all transactions performed with this wallet.
 See below
 * `status` active or deleted
+* `profile` a JSON object with any attributes describing the wallet or the wallet owner e.g. age range, workplace, etc

 **Transaction**